Twaha-Rahman/my-docs/embedded/esp32c6/steps.md

-# Steps required to get a project running in ESP32C6
+# Steps required to set-up an ESP-IDF project for ESP32C6

 After the installation process, follow the following steps: